Managing Users and Groups

 Add users to a new group

 Because of the default configuration defined in /etc/adduser.conf, the linus user only belongs to a group of the same name.
 Let's create a new group that both linus and peter belong to.
-For that, we'll use the -a option for the gpasswd command.
+We'll call this developers.
+Then we'll add both peter and linus to that group.
+For that, we'll use the gpasswd -a command and option.
 We'll also make the user peter the group administrator using the -A option (see man gpasswd for more details).

 sudo groupadd developers